aufbakanleitung/Chessbot-slack/README.md

 Ngrok: https://ngrok.com/ - secure introspectable tunnels to localhost so you can test on the machine Start with: ngrok http 5000

-Flask: http://flask.pocoo.org/docs/0.12/quickstart/#quickstart - To deploy the code on the cloud platform
+Flask: http://flask.pocoo.org/docs/0.12/quickstart/#quickstart - To run a weblistener that Slack can connect to

 Guide: http://pmbaumgartner.github.io/slack-commands-with-python-and-flask.html